Raja-Mehdi-Ali-Khan/Using-Deep-Learning-to-Detect-Altered-Faces/README.markdown

 ---

 For questions or support, open an issue on GitHub or contact rajghaznavi7@gmail.com .
-Join us in using deep learning to detect altered faces and restore trust in what’s real!
+Join us in using deep learning to detect altered faces and restore trust in what’s real!!!